experimentalpolitics/immigration/prelim/First-Pass.md

 initially sent this last week.
 That error has been fixed, so these basic descriptive graphs should be good to go\!

+NEW NEW NEW STUFF (2/27)\!

+I finished the analysis for H1a-c as discussed last week by adding in sales\_correct and employ\_correct.
+I also included the coeftest of the coefficients below and cleaned up the document a bit to make it a little easier to follow (hopefully).

 ## load packages -

 ``` r